devandanger/WKDevKit/README.md

 ## Building

-1. Open `InAppWebViewInspector.xcodeproj` in Xcode
+1. Open `ExampleApp.xcodeproj` in Xcode
 2. Select your target device or simulator
 3. Build and run (Cmd+R)